This post contains affiliate links. Read the full disclosure here.

 • Butter: both regular butter or dairy free/vegan butter will work for the matcha chocolate chip cookies.

-• Matcha Powder: I always recommend using a high quality matcha powder, but you can use any matcha powder that you have on hand.
+• Matcha Powder: I always recommend using a high quality matcha powder for the best flavor, but you can use any matcha powder that you have on hand.
+When I tested this recipe I also found that different matcha powders will make the cookies slightly different shades of green!

-• Sift your matcha powder: This helps integrate it seamlessly into the cookie dough and avoid clumps.
+• Sift your matcha powder: I rarely sift my ingredients but when it comes to matcha powder it really helps integrate the powder seamlessly into the cookie dough and avoid clumps.

 • Don’t over-bake the cookies!
 This is the secret to matcha chocolate chip cookies that stay soft for days.
 The cookies should look slightly under-done.